satismeter/satismeter-ios/README.md

 ## License

-SatisMeter is available under the MIT license.
+satismeter-ios SDK is available under the MIT license.
 See the LICENSE file for more info.